gorango/flowcraft/docs/api/evaluator.md

 >
 > `UnsafeEvaluator` uses `new Function()` to execute code from blueprint strings.
 This poses a **severe security vulnerability** that can lead to Remote Code Execution (RCE) if workflow blueprints contain untrusted input.
 >
-> **Never use `UnsafeEvaluator` in production systems** where blueprints might be defined by untrusted third parties.
+> Never use `UnsafeEvaluator` in production systems where blueprints might be **defined by untrusted third parties**.
 It should only be used in controlled environments where all workflow definitions are static and authored by trusted developers.
 >
 > For complex expressions in production, implement a custom evaluator using a sandboxed library like [jsep](https://www.npmjs.com/package/jsep).
 See the [Custom Evaluators guide](/guide/evaluators) for an example.